Psychology and the Internet

 Essential course information

 Welcome to the syllabus website for PSYC3830: Psychology and the Internet.
 You can use the sidebar to access different syllabus sections, or the arrows on the sides of the page to scroll through the sections in order.
-Direct links to assignment sheets, rubrics, readings, etc. can all be found within the syllabus, as well as in the Appendix.
-If you prefer to read the syllabus in a good old-fashioned PDF, you can do so here.
+Direct links to assignment sheets, rubrics, readings, etc. can all be found within the syllabus, as well as in the site Appendix.
+At the bottom of this page is a summary of the assignments for the current week.

 Learning Objectives

-1. Students will be able to critique new/innovative psychology research methods and subdisciplines in the context of more traditional methods.
+- Students will be able to critique new/innovative psychology research methods and subdisciplines in the context of more traditional methods.

-2. Students will be able to conduct data scraping procedures for real internet data that can help answer psychological research questions.
+- Students will be able to conduct data scraping procedures for real internet data that can help answer psychological research questions.

-3. Students will be able to develop real-world recommendations for internet regulations, internet use, and technology design based on psychological principles.
+- Students will be able to develop real-world recommendations for internet regulations, internet use, and technology design based on psychological principles.

 Course Description